xinlan-science/xinlan-science.github.io/_pages/about.md

 ## 👋 About Me

-I am a hydrologist and interdisciplinary researcher working at the intersection of water resources, hydrology, remote sensing, machine learning, and coupled human-natural systems.
+I am a hydrologist and interdisciplinary researcher working at the intersection of [water resources](https://en.wikipedia.org/wiki/Water_resources), [hydrology](https://en.wikipedia.org/wiki/Hydrology), [remote sensing](https://en.wikipedia.org/wiki/Remote_sensing), [machine learning](https://en.wikipedia.org/wiki/Machine_learning), and [coupled human–natural systems](https://en.wikipedia.org/wiki/Coupled_human_and_natural_systems).
 My work integrates advanced hydrological modeling and data-driven methods to address the global challenge of water scarcity, with the goal of supporting resilient and sustainable water management strategies.

 I hold a Bachelor's degree in [Marine Sciences](https://sos.cugb.edu.cn/) from the [China University of Geosciences (Beijing)](https://en.cugb.edu.cn/), a Master's in [Earth and Environmental Engineering](https://www.eee.columbia.edu/) from [Columbia University](https://www.columbia.edu/), and a Master of Science in [Computer and Information Technology](https://online.seas.upenn.edu/degrees/mcit-online/) from the [University of Pennsylvania](https://www.upenn.edu/).
 This diverse academic background enables me to approach water challenges from both physical science and computational perspectives.